How To Parkerize Steel

 Norinco corporation applies a nearly black and sometimes uneven bluing to their products, like this M1911A1 slide.
 The finish was unevenly blued and nearly black, and it seemed to be optimized for the collection and display of fingerprints.
 Having seen some nice parkerized finishes, my goal was to remove the bluing and parkerize it.

-Here is the frame in its original finish — nearly black.
+The first picture shows the frame in its original finish — nearly black.

 Another page shows how to remove bluing with vinegar, click here to see that process.